m-markovic/IoT-Stream-Inspector/docs/code.md

 As part of the FoodSafety project we developed a more general system to simplify inference over streams of IoT data modelled in the semantic web framework.
-The system is written in Java and it builds on Apache Jena andC-SPARQL.
+The system is written in Java and it builds on Apache Jena and C-SPARQL.
 The code is available from
 > https://github.com/m-markovic/IoT-Stream-Inspector/